 - Bardiglio Gray: This marble window sill tone is slightly lighter than Absolute Black Granite but it is still dark enough to sustain a stain.
 Simply wipe it down with a damp cloth and the stone will remained unaffected.

 - Emperador Brown: The material of this window structurally will work best with wooden tones or Earth tones in the house.
 The color will endure anything that might have the potential to stain it.
 The pattern or aesthetic of Emperador Brown is that of a cosmic dust storm, so if any grease falls on it, it won’t do any damage to the stone or its design.

 Greater Color Range

 Natural marble is readily available in shades of green, red, tan, white and black.
 It’s a beautiful addition to any building project, but the color options don’t always meet your clients’ needs.
 When your client wants a glorious blue or another shade that’s not available in natural marble, then engineered stone is typically the best option.
 It closely mimics the look of marble with elegant veining and marbling in the colors, but it can be created in any popular shade.
-This is because crushed quartz can be mixed with colored pigments, so your clients can choose the exact shade required for a particular look.
 Pure white engineered stone is particularly attractive for windowsills throughout a home or business.

 Engineered window trims look especially appealing when you select a particular shade that is congruent with your living room or bedroom’s interior decoration.